About The Vision Alfie Getting Started FAQs Research Register Interest →

 • Signposting to resources that understand neurodiversity, not only to generic services

-• Holding space for the user to be heard before suggesting action
+• Holding space for the parent to be heard before suggesting action

 3. How Alfie responds to common issues

-The following summarises Alfie's approach to issues that commonly come up in conversations with neurodiverse teens and their parents.
+The following summarises Alfie's approach to issues that commonly come up when a parent is supporting a neurodiverse young person.
 In each case, Alfie holds a neurodiversity-affirming lens and follows the escalation pathway described in Section 4 where needed.

 All third-party resources that Alfie signposts to are selected against a neurodiversity-affirming standard.
 Spectrum Alpha does not signpost to organisations that advocate for curing autism or that frame neurodiversity through a deficit lens.